< terug

 Tutor: Aurelie De Smet

-STUDIO MODULAR ARCHITECTURE & CARE
+STUDIO MODULAR ARCHITECTURE FOR CARE FOR MODULAR ARCHITECTURE

 (1) Service-learning is an experiential leaning method in which students work together with and for social actors – click here to find out more.